kdoore/CS1335-Documentation/_build/html/_sources/ArrayList.txt

 In the new code version, we'll replace that if-condition with::

-	if(game1.levelCounter >= game1.totalDrops){
+	//set totalDrops to some constant value like 30 if(game1.levelCounter >= game1.totalDrops){

-		// code in here
+		//Can we increase the level?
+		if(game1.levelIndex<levels.length-1){
+              game1.levelIndex++;
+              currentLevel=levels[game1.levelIndex];
+              paddle1.pWidth=currentLevel.paddleWidth;
           }

+	    //Reset all game elements We should put this in a game method: resetLevel( )

+			 game1.levelCounter = 0;
+			 game1.lives = 10;

+         	// We don't want to reset totalDrops to 0!
+         	// game1.totalDrops = 0;   //Don't reset totalDrops

+         	// clear the arraylist of any remaining elements drops.clear();

+          timer.setTime(constrain(300-game1.levelIndex*25,0,300));

+	} // end if

 This should provide a good start for how we can change our game so that we're using ArrayLists to hold our drops instead of using Arrays.

+Make sure that you understand that you need to modify the game logic when you switch to using ArrayLists instead of Arrays, the logic should be simplified.